vladfreishmidt/landing-page/README.md

 # landing-page

-This is a simple landing page I made por practice and portfolio
+This is a simple landing page I made for practice and portfolio